asgardeo/asgardeo-auth-react-sdk/API.md

 - The responsibility of handling the token falls on the application developer and they can use it however they wish as they have full control over the token.

 #### Cons
 - The **drawback** on this approach is that the tokens can be subjected to [Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss) attacks.
-But this can be mitigated by following a [Content Security Policy (CSP)](https://content-security-policy.com).
+React applications are mostly immune to these kind of attacks.
+But you can make your React application more secure against XSS by following [this guide](https://stackoverflow.com/collectives/wso2/articles/75138459/mitigating-xss-attacks-in-react-applications).
+Additionally, you can also use a [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to mitigate XSS attacks.
+For more information on the usage of CSP in React, refer to [this article](https://stackoverflow.com/collectives/wso2/articles/75138459/mitigating-xss-attacks-in-react-applications).

 ### Web Worker
 Web Workers are a simple means for web content to run scripts in background threads.
 The worker thread can perform tasks without interfering with the user interface.
 Once created, a worker can send messages to the JavaScript code that created it by posting messages to an event handler specified by that code (and vice versa).